NeCTAR-RC/nectar-training/package01/sections/cloud_computing.markdown

 You can take advantage of powerful processing even if the university or research institution does not provide the large-scale compute and storage hardware that you require.
 You can easily share data with colleagues, simply by giving them access to the storage you maintain "in the cloud".

-Simply put, cloud computing means storing and accessing data and programs over the Internet instead of your office computer's hard drive.
+Simply put, cloud computing means storing and accessing data and programs over the Internet instead of your office computers hard drive.

 {% BgBox definition %}
 The [National Institute of Standards and Technology](http://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology) has defined Cloud computing as